Blue ribbon badge with the AAArdark logo.

 Make Content on Focus or Hover Hoverable, Dismissible, and Persistent

-Check that any content that appears on keyboard focus or hover actions can be dismissed, doesn’t suddenly disappear, and the user has enough time to read or engage with it.
+Check that any additional content that appears on keyboard focus or hover actions can be dismissed without shifting focus or moving the mouse away, doesn’t suddenly disappear, and the user has enough time to read or engage with it.

 Hover-Triggered Action